IGME-RIT/unity-instanced-rendering/README.md

 Documentation Author: Alexander Amling

-# Unity Instance Rendering
+# Unity Instanced Rendering
 *Unity Compute Shaders Part 1*

-The aim of instance rendering is to reduce the number of draw calls by rendering all of the copies of a single mesh at the same time, each with their own respective transform.
+The aim of instanced rendering is to reduce the number of draw calls by rendering all of the copies of a single mesh at the same time, each with their own respective transform.

-At its simplest, instance rendering in Unity is fairly straightforward.
+At its simplest, instanced rendering in Unity is fairly straightforward.
 The function Graphics.DrawMeshInstanced() Calls for a fairly simple list of parameters:

     - Any mesh,
     - The index of the submesh (which for our needs is 0),